Get-authlib-injector.md

 • LaunchHelper

-• If you want to use authlib-injector on a Multicraft panel server, you can try this project.
+• If you want to use authlib-injector on a Multicraft panel server, try this project.

-BMCLAPI provides a mirror site for downloading authlib-injector.
-If you would like to support the development of authlib-injector, you can donate to BMCLAPI.
+BMCLAPI provides the download mirror for authlib-injector.
+If you want to support authlib-injector development, you can donate to BMCLAPI.

 Launcher-Technical-Specification.md